Robeco Sustainable Asian Bonds I USD

 Thu Ha Chow

 Despite the US economy being in better shape than the European one, rates and recession fears are driving the current cycle for both economies.
-Rates volatility remains high, even with US Treasury yields close to the cycle peak.
+Rates volatility remains high, with US Treasury yields close to the cycle peak.
 In this scenario we prefer a buy-on-dips (and sell-the-rally) approach.
-Without stimulus, the Chinese economy will struggle to recover post-Covid-19.
+Without significant stimulus, the Chinese economy will continue to struggle to recover post-Covid-19.
 This makes the outlook for many commodities less attractive.
 While valuations of Asian credit are still around the long-term average, they have tightened from levels seen late last year.
-Currently, we have taken some chips off the table by reducing the portfolio beta to just above neutral.
+Currently, we have taken some chips off the table by reducing the portfolio beta to around neutral.
 As we wrote in our June Credit Quarterly Outlook, markets are stuck between a stubborn inflation environment and a looming recession.
 Central banks in developed markets may have to force a slowdown in order to combat inflation.
 As a result, technicals for the upcoming period will remain tough due to liquidity being withdrawn from the market.
 The unclear outlook for China adds to the overall uncertainty.